-The HDC-1001 hard disk controller is a discrete implementation of all functions required to control SA1000/ST506 compatible Winchester hard disk drives via the S-100 bus.
-The controller is fabricated using a mix of high-speed bipolar and NMOS devices contained on a single, 2-sided PC The design of the circuitry makes use of a high-speed board.
+The HDC-2001 hard disk controller is a discrete implementation of all functions required to control SA1000/ST506 compatible Winchester hard disk drives via the S-100 bus.
+The controller is fabricated using a mix of high-speed bipolar and NMOS devices contained on a single, 2-sided PC design of the circuitry makes use of a high-speed The board.
 Microcontroller, the 8X300, newly developed NMOS support devices, Schottky, and low power Schottky devices to achieve low component count and low cost while maintaining high performance and reliability.
-All I/O connections are standard ribbon cable connectors.
-Standard made using pin-out configurations for disk interface connectors are provided to permit direct pin-for-pin connection to SA1000 compatible 8" drives and ST506 compatible 5-1/4" drives.
-All power for the board can be supplied from a single +8 Volt power supply.
-All host to disk data transfers are buffered by an onboard RAM to achieve totally asynchronous transfers to and from the disk by the host.
-In addition, the HDC-1001 has the ability to perform error correction (ECC) using firmware and a custom designed NMOS device.
+All I/O connections are using standard ribbon cable connectors. made Standard pin-out configurations for disk interface connectors are provided to permit direct pin-for-pin connection to SA1000 compatible 8" drives and ST506 compatible 5-1/4" drives.
+All power for the board can be supplied from a single +8 All host to disk data transfers are buffered by an Volt power supply. onboard RAM to achieve totally asynchronous transfers to and from the disk In addition, the HDC-2001 has the ability to perform error by the host. correction (ECC) using firmware and a custom designed NMOS device.

-The HDC-1001 is available in two different formats - a 5-1/4" or 8" board.
+The HDC-2001 is available in two different formats - a 5-1/4" or 8" board.